Real questions from School Children.

 Is ALS hereditary?

 Sometimes, but not all the time.
 Like with many other things, there is not just one type of ALS.
-But the one that is hereditary is more rare, meaning most of the time ALS is not hereditary.
+But the one that is hereditary is more rare, meaning most of the time those diagnosed with ALS, it is not hereditary.

 Is it contagious?